10 Ways to Combat Cravings & Emotional EatingJanuary 9, 2017

 It is not an easy task to combat cravings and manage emotional eating.
 Remember that asking for help is a strength, not a weakness.

 ABOUT THE AUTHORDr.
 Sapna Doshi specializes in the treatment of obesity and eating disorders.
 She received her Ph.D. in Clinical Psychology from Drexel University.
-She completed internship at Duke University Medical Center and trained at the Duke Center for Metabolic and Weight Loss Surgery.
-Dr. Doshi provides pre-surgical psychological evaluations for weight loss surgery at Mind Body Health.
+She completed internship at Duke University Medical Center and trained at the Duke Center for Metabolic and WLS.
+Dr. Doshi provides pre-surgical psychological evaluations for WLS at Mind Body Health.
 Dr. Doshi works in Arlington Virginia.
 Her office is located near the Courthouse Metro Stop.